 Is Georgia Considered Tax Friendly for Retirement?
 Yes

 Notes: Tourists descend in the summer, and much of the island closes in the winter.
 There are enough service providers (accountants, dentists, etc.) to cover most needs, but residents also go into Savannah for shopping, etc. The population has grown by 2% within the last decade.
-The beach is only so-so.
-According to locals, visiting Bonaventure Cemetery on a foggy day is nearly a mystical experience.
+According to locals, visiting Bonaventure Cemetery on a foggy day is a nearly mystical experience.

 Recommended as a Retirement Spot?
 Yes